mahinth1/Residence-time-calculation-from-metadynamics/README.md

 **Goals:**
 - To expedite the dissociation process of a ligand from a protein <br/>
-- To obtain dissociation kinetic parameter (residence time)
+- To estimate dissociation kinetic parameter (residence time) which has been found implicated in the duration of pharmacological action and efficacy of drugs.

 **Workflows:**
 1) Running multiple metadynamics simulations (before this analysis)